Technical Skills: Definitions and Examples for a Resume

 Most industries use both common and specialized software.
 This often includes what’s known as “productivity software,” or software designed to help get work done faster and more efficiently.
 Most commonly, this includes word processing, spreadsheet and presentation software.

-If any of these programs are listed as a requirement in a job description that interests you, you should include them on your resume.
-However, because this software is so prevalent and often a basic requirement of many jobs, you may not need to list it on your resume unless you know specialized aspects of these programs.
-For example, instead of listing “Expert in Microsoft Excel” you could be more specific “Expert in Microsoft Excel, including vlookup and pivot tables.”
-Especially if productivity software is not mentioned in the job description, you may want to leave it off your resume and prioritize listing other requirements.
+Because these software applications are so prevalent and often a basic requirement of many jobs, you may not need to list any individually on your resume—unless you know specialized aspects of these programs.
+For example, instead of listing “Expert in Microsoft Excel,” you could be more specific and name a function like “Expert in Microsoft Excel, including vlookup and pivot tables.”

 Technical skills vary by industry, so it’s important to do some research on the industry you’re looking to work in.
 You can do this by looking at job posts from employers in that industry and creating a list of the common technical skills employers list.
 Highlight those you already possess or can easily learn and consider prioritizing them on your resume.

-Here are a few examples of industry-specific technical skills you may find on job postings:
+Here are a few examples of position-specific technical skills you may find on job postings:

 How to improve your technical skills